spences10/scottspence.com/posts/2020/06/18/theming-with-linaria/index.md

 isPrivate: false
 ---

-This is a followup on the post I did about [Getting Started with Linaria]
+This is a follow up on the post I did about [Getting Started with Linaria]

 The starter I worked on last time I made into a template so it can be